Health & Safety Management: Why Your Health And Safety Practices Should Be A Two-Way System25 July 2023

 The Results Are In!

-Since implementing our cohesive internal communications strategy we have achieved year on year growth in the amount of TCBA observation submissions.
+Since implementing our cohesive internal communications strategy we have a seen consistent average increase in TCBA observation submissions.
 This has enacted substantial changes in our health and safety practices, resulting in less accidents and overall safer working practices for our staff, clients and their customers.
-Communication has had a direct and positive effect on reducing the number of accidents/incidents on site and whilst driving (through introducing our MORR policies).

 Sustainable Services Through Sustainable Practices